-Citi SMRT Card is great for young professionals on a budget as it offers 5% rebates on fast food dining, groceries and cinemas, 3% for online spend, and 2% on health and beauty after just S$300 minimum spend.
+Citi SMRT Card is great for young professionals on a budget as it offers 5% rebates on fast food dining, groceries and cinemas, 3% for online spend, and 2% on health and beauty with no minimum spend requirement.
 The card has EZ-Link functionality and earns 2% rebate on Top-Ups.
 However, eligible merchants are limited and may not support family-oriented lifestyles.
 Those seeking rewards essentials like recurring bills might prefer OCBC 365 Card instead.

 OCBC 365 Card v.
 Citi Cash Back Card

 Citi Cash Back Card maximises cashback for average consumers who spend on food and transport.
 Cardholders earn 8% cashback on dining, groceries, petrol, and Grab rides, up to S$100/month, after a S$888 minimum spend.
 While rates are high, categories are fairly limited.
 Consumers looking for an everyday card to reward diversified spend might instead prefer OCBC 365 Card.